 From start to finish: Tips for a successful locums assignment

-Physicians choose to work locum tenens assignments for a variety of reasons — as a bridge from full-time work into retirement, as a way to earn extra money on the side, or because they enjoy travel, to name a few.
+Physicians choose to work locum tenens assignments for a variety of reasons —to name a few, it could be as a bridge from full-time work into retirement, to earn extra money on the side, or to travel.
 Whatever your reason, with the right planning and preparation, a locum tenens assignment can be a positive and rewarding experience.
-Orthopedic surgeon and longtime locum tenens traveler Dr. Sonya Sloan shares her tips and advice on how to have a successful locum tenens assignment.

 Planning for locum tenens